-Here is what you really need to know about US Commercial Real Estate in 2023.
+Here is what you really need to know about US Commercial Real Estate in the second half of 2023.
 Part One will start with CRE for housing (multi-family and mixed-use).
-Part Two will take a look at what we can expect in non-housing CRE in 2023.
+Part Two will take a look at what we can expect in non-housing CRE in 2H 2023.
 In each case, a single regional profile is included, presenting areas where CRE of one or many types is expected to boom this year.

 CRE in Housing

 - The US multifamily sector as a whole is projected to perform “above average” in 2023 despite economic headwinds and ongoing capital market disruptions.
 Strong housing fundamentals should keep US average occupancy rates generally above 95% and drive 4% annual rent growth.